 - 2. Remove and replace the batteries.
 Avoid touching the new batteries with your fingers.
 Skin oils may cause battery deterioration.
 If you touch a battery, clean it with rubbing alcohol. - 3.
-To reassemble the transmitter case snap two halves together.
+To reassemble the transmitter case, snap two halves together.
 Make sure there is an even gap between the two halves.
 Test transmitter operation.

-SECURITY ALARM SYSTEM - IF EQUIPPED
+VEHICLE THEFT ALARM - IF EQUIPPED

-The system monitors the doors, liftgate, and ignition switch for unauthorized operation.
+The system monitors the doors, trunk key cylinder, and ignition for unauthorized operation.

 If something triggers the alarm, the system will signal for about 18 minutes.
-For the first 3 minutes the horn will sound and the headlights, park lights, tail lights and the indicator light in the cluster will flash.
+For the first 3 minutes the horn will sound and the headlights, park/turn signal lights, tail lights and the indicator light in the cluster will flash.
 Then the exterior lights will flash for another 15 minutes.

-If the monitored system, which triggered the alarm is deactivated the alarm will continue to sound until 3 minutes of alarm time is reached.
-If the monitored system, which triggered the alarm is deactivated after the alarm has been on for 3 minutes the alarm will shut off immediately.
+If the monitored system which triggered the alarm is deactivated, the alarm will continue to sound until 3 minutes of alarm time is reached.
+If the monitored system which triggered the alarm is deactivated after the alarm has been on for 3 minutes, the alarm will shut off immediately.